 - 6. Does the policy/practice contribute to advancing equality of opportunity2?
-Will it help to: - · remove or minimise disadvantage - meet the needs of different equality groups - encourage increased participation of particular groups - take account of disabled people's impairments?
+Will it help to: - remove or minimise disadvantage - · meet the needs of different equality groups - encourage increased participation of particular groups - take account of disabled people's impairments?

 By providing consistency the regulations treat different groups equally, which will help to remove or minimise disadvantage.
-The provision of different modes of study can meet the needs of particular groups and encourage their participation.
-The degree regulations cross-refer to the assessment regulations, which allow for reasonable adjustments and are checked with the Student Disability Service.
+The provision of Special Circumstances Committees, reasonable adjustments, and the scope within exam arrangements can meet the needs of particular groups and encourage their participation.
+The assessment regulations are checked with the Student Disability Service.